-I know there are fans that might prefer any one of the band’s “harder” albums prior to “Hysteria,” and some who might even favor when they changed directions a bit like on their album “Slang.”
+I know some fans might prefer any one of the band’s “harder” albums prior to “Hysteria,” and some who might even favor when they changed direction like on their album “Slang.”

 To each their own, but “Hysteria” remains the favorite to this nostalgic mind.

 Not only do I appreciate all the infectious melodies all the songs “Hysteria” offers, I’ve noticed many fans over the years — myself included — have a soft spot for the title track.
 The moment those instantly recognizable opening chords begin, it’s like you’re immediately taken back to the time when this record was one of the must-own new albums of the late ’80s.
 (Remember actually going to a record store to buy an album or cassette?)

 The album’s technological wizardry also remains impressive.
 (I’m a huge fan of producer “Mutt” Lange.)
 How impressive?
 I swear I still discover new things in songs when I listen to them – and that’s after three decades of heavy rotation!

 Please allow me to geek out for a moment: During the chorus of the song “Hysteria,” my ears always heard the backing vocals sing the line “Do you believe it?” in the SAME octave as the previous line “Oh, can you feel it?”

 In the past year or so, that’s changed.